 The LG S75Q has fantastic audio format support via ARC, and it supports lots of different formats from Dolby Digital surround sound to lossless and object-based formats like Dolby Atmos.

 The LG S75Q has fantastic audio format support via Full HDMI In.
 It supports common surround sound formats like Dolby Digital as well as lossless and object-based formats like Dolby Atmos.
-While there's no DTS:X support, this format is a lot less common than Dolby Atmos.

 The LG S75Q supports both Dolby Digital and DTS via Optical.
 Dolby Digital is the most common surround sound format, and it's found on lots of streaming services.
 DTS is less common on its own, but it's often used as a fallback for higher-quality DTS-HD MA formatted Blu-ray discs.